 Idea: Any social venture starts with an idea that can transform society.
 Have you got an idea?
 This could be for example, to help young people get better GCSE results, to improve participation in sport or to help people get jobs.

 Innovation: For this idea to turn into a reality, it needs to be honed and developed, fusing it with a mixture of sector experience, leading research, and unconventional thinking.
-For more about what makes a powerful social innovation, read our 8Ps of Powerful Social Innovation.
+For more about what makes a powerful social innovation, read my 8Ps of Powerful Social Innovation.

 Incubation: Now the innovation is at a stage where a team needs to be put in place to help turn it into into a fully designed and developed organisation ready to pilot the idea.
 This process includes business modelling and planning that not only enables the pilot to happen but also enables the new organisation to scale, enabling its impact to be much more significant.